-Retford Library opened on Monday, 24th August, 2020 after major refurbishment and after the Nov-December Covid lockdown but all libraries/archives are now closed again.
+Retford Library opened on Monday, 24th August, 2020 after major refurbishment.
+Almost all libraries are opening again from 12th April, 2021.

 Libraries will continue to offer a Click & Collect service online and via Ask Inspire at selected libraries, including mobiles.

 Your library is now a wonderfully spacious and welcoming facility.